khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 The main challenge was to create a system that could:

-- Track product demand behavior over time
+- Track product demand behaviour over time
 - Simplify restocking decisions through easy-to-understand labels
 - Remain scalable, interactive, and usable by non-technical users, while still offering the depth needed to answer real business questions